NEW ZEALAND LIZARDS.

 insects, berries from low growing bushes and sometimes fish regurgitated

 from seabirds.
 It is not usual for the ones at the Reptile Park to spend

-basking in the shrubs in their enclosure, especially juveniles possibly
+some time basking in the shrubs in their enclosure, especially juveniles

-seeking a safe haven away from the adults.
-There does seem to recognition
+possibly seeking a safe haven away from the adults.
+There does seem to

-amongst the group as there is some tolerance to young born within it but
+be recognition amongst the group as there is some tolerance to young born

-none to those introduced from outside.
-The young are produced usually in
+within it but none to those introduced from outside.
+The young are produced

 Brown Skink Oligosoma moco Becoming